-- The grade earned in each course accepted for transfer is at least a B (3.00). - The courses can be applied toward a comparable degree at the institution where the credit was earned. - The courses meet similar requirements or electives within the master's program at Andrews University. - The Andrews University credits taken toward the master's degree constitute at least 80% of the requirements for the degree. - Grades earned in transfer courses are not included in the computation of the GPA. - Courses to be taken at another university and transferred to Andrews after a student is enrolled in an Andrews' graduate program must be approved by petition before being taken. - Such transfer courses are identified and approved by the dean/graduate program coordinator within the first semester of the student's residence. - An official transcript listing transfer credits is on file in the Academic Records Office.
+- The grade earned in each course accepted for transfer is at - The courses can be applied toward a comparable degree at the institution where the credit was earned. - The courses meet similar requirements or electives within the master's program at Andrews University. - The Andrews University credits taken toward the master's

+- degree constitute at least 80% of the requirements for the - Grades earned in transfer courses are not included in the computation of the GPA. - Courses to be taken at another university and transferred to Andrews after a student is enrolled in an Andrews' graduate program must be approved by petition before being taken. - Such transfer courses are identified and approved by the dean/ graduate program coordinator within the first semester of the student's residence. - An official transcript listing transfer credits is on file in the Office of Academic Records.
 Credits received from institutions generally considered to be diploma/degree mills are not eligible to be transferred into a degree program.